grafviktor/goto/docs/GROUPS.md

 ![group setup in yaml](./img/yaml_storage_group.png)

-Then save the host (`Ctrl+S`) and when on the main screen type `z` to display the groups list and select the group you want to filter by.
+Then save the host (`Ctrl+S`) and when on the main screen type `z` to display the groups list and select the group which you just created.

 ![list of groups](./img/list_of_groups.png)